Posts

 Buker modhye holud ekta patar dirghoshwash…

 Sneha recalled that memory from eight years ago with some deliberate effort on this particular evening.
-Her memory wasn't that poor actually, but it's always selective, like her, it held onto exactly as much as it needed to, exactly as much as it loved and let everything else go.
+Her memory was not that poor, actually, but it was always selective.
+Like her, it held onto exactly as much as it needed to, exactly as much as it loved, and let everything else go.
 Her heart and her brain had never felt obligated to retain more than that.
-She then wonders, how long will it take her heart and brain to forget Abir?
-The thin pain in her chest flickered again as the evening's darkness finished settling over the world.
+She then wonders: how long will it take her heart and brain to forget Abir?
+The thin pain in her chest flickered again as the evening’s darkness finished settling over the world.

 Chasing the Dragon: Withdrawal